-Quick note on commenting: On Linux systems like your server, when you add comments in a file by inserting "#" at the start of a line, it means that that line won't be processed by whatever program uses the file, it will just ignore it instead.
-So when the port line was commented out, it means that SSH would ignore whatever was typed there and just use the default port 22.
-That's why we need to remove the comment (hash) when we change the port, so that the SSH program will read the line and change the port.
-Comments are also used by programmers to leave notes about what lines or code they are writing does.
+Before we continue, here’s a quick explainer on commenting in files: On Linux systems like your server, when you add comments in a file by inserting “#” at the start of a line, it means that that line won’t be processed by whatever program uses the file, it will just ignore it instead.
+So when the port line was commented out, it meant that SSH would ignore whatever was typed there and just use the default port 22.
+That’s why we need to remove the comment (the hash symbol – #) when we change the port, so that the SSH program will read the line and actually change the port.
+Comments are also used by programmers to leave notes about the code they are writing.

-In addition to changing the port you should also limit the maximum number of concurrent SSH sessions that can be open at any one time and also the maximum number of login attempts that someone is able to have before their SSH connection will be closed.
+In addition to changing the port you should also limit the maximum number of concurrent SSH sessions that can be open at any one time and also the maximum number of failed logins that someone is able to attempt before their SSH connection will be closed.
 Do that by inserting the following (you can change the numbers if you want):

 Save the file and exit the editor (CTRL+X).
 Then, as above, you should restart SSH for these new settings to take effect.
 Paste in the following:

 service ssh restart

 As I wrote above, you can imagine the ports on your server as thousands of doors, and each one might connect to different programs that are running on your server.
 The doors can let internet traffic in (directed towards your server) or out (originating from your server).

 A firewall is a type of software that only opens the specific ports that we want open and closes everything else off.